Ruth Manning-Sanders: Literary career

 Manning-Sanders took to publishing dozens of fairy-tale anthologies, mostly during the 1960s and 1970s.
 She writes in the foreword to a 1971 anthology, A Choice of Magic, that there can't be new fairy tales because they are "records of the time when the world was very young."
 She rather says that once upon a time is a door through which readers can enter the fairy world and enjoy its magic.

-Some of Manning-Saunders's fairy-tale compilations include a discursive foreword on the origins of the tales retold.
+Some of Manning-Sanders' fairy-tale compilations include a discursive foreword on the origins of the tales retold.
 The stories in A Book of Dragons hail from Greece, China, Japan, North Macedonia, Ireland, Romania, Germany and elsewhere.
 She goes out of her way to say "not all dragons want to gobble up princesses."
 The book includes tales of kind and proud dragons, along with savage ones.

 In her foreword to A Book of Witches, she offers insight into how she believed fairy tales should usually end, saying:

 Now in all these stories, as in fairy tales about witches in general, you may be sure of one thing however terrible the witches may seem – and whatever power they may have to lay spells on people and to work mischief – they are always defeated. ...
 Because it is the absolute and very comforting rule of the fairy tale that the good and brave shall be rewarded, and that bad people shall come to a bad end.

 She also notes in the foreword to A Book of Princes and Princesses that all fairy tales have one thing in common: a happy ending.

-While many of Manning-Sanders's tales are not commonly known, she includes stories about more famous figures such as Baba Yaga, Jack the Giant-Killer, Anansi, Snow White, Hansel and Gretel, Robin Hood and Aladdin.
+While many of Manning-Sanders' tales are not commonly known, she includes stories about more famous figures such as Baba Yaga, Jack the Giant-Killer, Anansi, Snow White, Hansel and Gretel, Robin Hood and Aladdin.
 The dust jacket for A Book of Giants notes "her wit and good humour.
 There is not a word wasted."